FAQS

 How can my school be involved?

 Bring PGC to your high school, college, or student organization by signing up!
-Outreach includes environmental departments, student government, eco clubs, sustainability leaders, Greek systems, campus newspapers and local media outlets, community service organizations, national PTAs, and other youth-centered forums.
+Encourage others from your school to sign up with you.
+Outreach includes environmental departments, student government, eco clubs, sustainability leaders, Greek systems, campus newspapers and local media outlets, community service organizations, and other youth-centered forums.
 Sign up and spread PGC far and wide!

 Has Project Green Challenge ever happened before?